Detecting Hallucinated Content in Conditional Neural Sequence Generation: Evaluation Tasks and Data

 \subsection{Abstractive Text Summarization}

-\citet{maynez_acl20} studied the hallucination problems in extreme summarization on the \textsc{XSum} dataset which comprises 226,711 British Broadcasting Corporation (BBC) articles paired with their single-sentence summaries.
-They randomly sampled 500 articles from the test set of \textsc{XSum} and evaluated summaries from four abstractive summarization systems: (1) \textbf{PtGen}~\citep{see2017get}, an RNN-based attentional sequence-to-sequence (Seq2Seq) model.
-(2) \textbf{TConvS2S}~\citep{xsum-emnlp} is a topic-aware convolutional~\citep{gehring2017convolutional} Seq2Seq model.
-(3) \textbf{TranS2S} and (4) \textbf{BERTS2S} are standard Transformer~\citep{vaswani2017attention} encoder-decoder models.
-The weights in TranS2S are randomly initialized while the encoder and decoder of BERTS2S are initialized with the pretrained BERT-base~\citep{devlin2019bert} checkpoint. \citet{maynez_acl20} asked the human annotators to label the spans in the machine generated summaries if they were unfaithful to the article (for more details see~\citet{maynez_acl20}).
-We post-processed their human annotations by majority voting and create our test datasets for each of the abstractive summarization systems.
+\citet{maynez_acl20} studied hallucination problems in extreme summarization on the \textsc{XSum} dataset which comprises 226,711 British Broadcasting Corporation (BBC) articles paired with their single-sentence summaries.
+They randomly sampled 500 articles from the \textsc{XSum} test set and evaluated summaries from four abstractive summarization systems: \textbf{PtGen}~\citep{see2017get}, \textbf{TConvS2S}~\citep{xsum-emnlp}, \textbf{TranS2S}~\citep{vaswani2017attention} and \textbf{BERTS2S}~\citep{rothe2020leveraging}. \citet{maynez_acl20} asked human annotators to label the spans in the machine generated summaries if they were unfaithful to the article.
+We post-processed their human annotations by majority voting and created test datasets for each of the summarization systems.